iamtracy/ng-demo/README.md

 1. Fetches OpenAPI specs from `http://localhost:3000/api/docs-json`
 2. Uses `@openapitools/openapi-generator-cli` for code generation
 3. Outputs to `client/src/app/api/`
-4. Runs automatically during development via nodemon
+4. Runs automatically during development via the dev script
 5. Takes approximately 42 milliseconds (results may vary)

 Remember: The Answer to the Ultimate Question of Life, the Universe, and your API types is automated code generation! 🚀